gerkey/ros1_external_use/README.md

         # The following line may require modification depending on your Python
         # version and your system type (`dist-packages` vs. `site-packages).
         export PYTHONPATH=<prefix>/lib/python2.7/dist-packages:$PYTHONPATH
+	# Add the shared library location.
+This isn't actually needed for
+	# building, but it's easier to list it here.
+        # Linux version:
+	export LD_LIBRARY_PATH=<prefix>/lib:$LD_LIBRARY_PATH
+	# OSX version:
+	#export DYLD_LIBRARY_PATH=<prefix>/lib:$DYLD_LIBRARY_PATH

+## Environment configuration for running
+After building, you normally install your software somewhere before executing it.
+This isn't always necessary, but it usually eventualy is as you start do more complex things, like code generation.
+The requirements for run-time environment configuration are:
+1. Start with a subset of the build-time environment configuration.
+Specifically, you need: `CMAKE_PREFIX_PATH` and `PYTHONPATH`.
+1. Add environment configuration for your installed software, assuming that it's installed at `<install_prefix>`.
+A good start is:

+        export CMAKE_PREFIX_PATH=<install_prefix>:$CMAKE_PREFIX_PATH
+	# Modify this line as needed for your installation choices:
+        export PYTHONPATH=<install_prefix>/lib/python2.7/dist-packages:$PYTHONPATH

 ## Building C++ programs
 To build your C++ application code against ROS packages, you need to assemble